Santry River: Course

 The Santry River rises at an elevation of c.
-80m, in the semi-rural areas of Harristown and Dubber in the part of County Dublin now administered by Fingal County Council, near the village of St. Margaret's and Dublin Airport.
+80m, in the semi-rural areas of Harristown and Dubber in the part of County Dublin now part of the local government area of Fingal, near the village of St. Margaret's and Dublin Airport.
 The lead branch can be found at the end of a small lane in the former Harristown Demesne, now cut off by new road development.
 The river then flows along to the south of Dublin Airport (from which some tributary streams enter it), near the new Dublin Bus Harristown depot.
-With the Dubber branch, it passes for most of its upper course out in the open, flowing through Sillogue Public Golf Course and then more of Ballymun; up to this point, the main channel is called Quinn's River.
+With the Dubber branch, it passes for most of its upper course out in the open, flowing through Sillogue Public Golf Course and the northern fringe of Ballymun; up to this point, the main channel is sometimes called Quinn's River.

-The river traverses Santry, where it forms a major feature of the Santry Demesne, with small lakes within what is now the public park.
-In Coolock, the river forms a central feature in the valley which cuts through the district, and features a pond, sometimes Coolock Lake, and a small cascade, running past the Stardust Memorial Park, and through the grounds of Cadbury's Ireland, where there is an EPA monitoring station and a tumulus on its banks.
+The river traverses Santry, where it forms a major feature of the former Santry Demesne, including the pond within what is now a public park adjacent to multiple housing and commercial developments.
+It then passes in turn under the old airport road and the M1 motorway.
+In Coolock, the river forms a central feature in the valley which cuts through the district, and features a pond, sometimes Coolock Lake, and a small cascade, running past the Stardust Memorial Park, and through the grounds of Cadbury's Ireland, where there is an EPA monitoring station and a tumulus on its banks, just before it passes under the Malahide Road.

-The Santry River then enters Raheny near the beginning of Tonlegee Road, flowing alongside the Edenmore lands, past St. Joseph's Hospital, through the village centre, alongside the grounds of Manor House School, and then, with two areas of culverting, at the beginning and end of the former Bettyglen Estate, reaches the sea, where its mouth forms part of the eastern "lagoon" behind North Bull Island, and the flow enters Sutton Creek.
-The lower stretch of the river is occasionally noted as "Raheny River."
+The Santry passes the site of a covered holy well and enters Raheny near the beginning of Tonlegee Road, flowing alongside the Edenmore lands and past St. Joseph's Hospital.
+It continues through the village centre, alongside the grounds of Manor House School, and then, with two areas of culverting, at the beginning and end of the former Bettyglen Estate, and reaches the sea alongside a surface water outfall.
+Its mouth forms part of the eastern "lagoon" behind North Bull Island.
+The flow crosses mudflats and salt marsh to enter Sutton Creek.
+The lower stretch of the river is occasionally noted as "Raheny River", for example in provisions made by Lord Ardiluan allowing for the construction of the former coastal tramline.